Skip to main content

 Both must be valid numbers.

-Precision gauge
+Precision gauge and comparison bar

 Percent Error Calculator FAQ

-How do you calculate percent error?
+How does this page calculate percent error?

-What if the true value is zero?
+What happens when the true value is zero?

 What is the difference between percent error and absolute error?